theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 {: .box-note }
 **Note:** Authentication via Azure Active Directory requires an Azure AD tenant.
 Setting up an Azure AD tenant is described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).

-Before using authentication via Azure Active Directory, perform the following steps on the Azure portal:
+Before using authentication via Azure Active Directory, perform the following steps in the Azure Portal:
-1. On the Azure portal, open the *Azure Active Directory* service.
+1. In the Azure Portal, open the *Azure Active Directory* service.
 2. Register an app with your Azure AD tenant.
 To do this, follow the steps as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#register-your-application-with-an-azure-ad-tenant).
 Register the app as *Public client/native (mobile & desktop)*.
 3. Add *API permissions* to the registered app to grant access to the Azure Storage web API.<br> The following permissions are required: *Azure Storage - Delegated permissions - user impersonation*, *Microsoft Graph - User.Read*.
 Follow the steps described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#grant-your-registered-app-permissions-to-azure-storage).
 4. Assign [https://login.microsoftonline.com/common/oauth2/nativeclient](https://login.microsoftonline.com/common/oauth2/nativeclient) as the standard Redirect URI.
 This can be done in the Azure AD app registration via **Manage > Authentication > Add a platform > Mobile and desktop applications**.
 Copy and paste the URL into in the *Custom redirect URI* field and click **[Configure]**.
 In the *Authentication* screen confirm with **[Save]**.
 ![xu-azure-blob-con-11](/img/content/xu/xu-azure-blob-con-11.png){:class="img-responsive"}
-5. On the Azure portal, open your Azure storage account.
+5. In the Azure Portal, open your Azure Storage account.
-6. Assign access rights to the Azure storage as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal#assign-rbac-roles-using-the-azure-portal).
+6. Assign access rights to the Azure Storage as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal#assign-rbac-roles-using-the-azure-portal).
 The required RBAC role is *Storage Blob Data Contributor*.
 ![xu-azure-blob-con-07](/img/content/xu-azure-blob-con-07.png){:class="img-responsive"}

 {: .box-tip }